subzerocloud/showcase/README.md

 ## How to use

-The folowing example is meant as a guide, we recommend picking one of the examples in the [examples](examples) folder and modifying it to your needs.
+The folowing example is meant as a guide, we recommend picking one of the examples and modifying it to your needs.

 First decide the target platform where you want to deploy your code.
 JavaScript runtimes have slight differences so we provide different packages for each platform.